ahalterman/prodigy_guide/1_MWE/README.md

 Prodigy includes the ability to add instructions to annotators.
 The instructions can be given either as plain text or HTML.
-The `prodigy.json` config file can be modified to include `"instructions": "/path/instructions"`, and the interface will then include an info icon that can pull them up.
+The `prodigy.json` config file can be modified to include `"instructions":
+"/path/instructions.html"`, and the interface will then include an info icon that can pull them up.
+The repo includes both plain text instructions and more elaborate HTML instructions with bullet points.

 E.g.:

 ![](instructions.png)